 If you search my Amazon profile, you will see that I read and review books — almost four dozen books, now — in the Christian non-LGBTQ affirming niche.
 They all share a few similar core messages: homosexuality is sexual brokenness.
-We cannot find the reason for it, but it likely, at its point of origin, resultant from The Fall in Genesis where all evil entered the world.
+We cannot find the reason for it, but it is likely, at its point of origin, resultant of The Fall in Genesis, where all evil entered the world.
 The Bible is clear on God’s stance on marriage and homosexuality.
 Marriage is only between a man and a woman.
-Homosexuality is the result of anything from demonic oppression to open rebellion against God, to childhood sexual abuse, or unbalanced parenting, or just human brokenness.
+Homosexuality is the result of anything from demonic oppression to open rebellion against God to childhood sexual abuse, unbalanced parenting, or just human brokenness.
 Whatever the cause, it is both morally and spiritually inferior to heterosexuality.

 Generally, these non-affirming authors believe, because God can do anything, he can fully change one’s homosexual orientation to one that is heterosexual (“God created the universe; he can heal sexual brokenness in an instant.
 But sometimes he allows various struggles to persist, because we are being sanctified.” (p.
 125)) Others believe those who are gay can find sexual satisfaction and high levels of relational and even sexual intimacy in heterosexual marriage, while still others acknowledge, people are indeed LGBTQ and need to lead a life of sacrifice and permanent celibacy.

 Author Becket Cook begins “A Change of Affection” with his personal story.
 Beyond that, the book falls neatly into the oft-repeated pattern described above.